creditkarma/thrift-typescript/README.md

 ### Strict Unions

 This is an option only available when generating for `thrift-server`.
 This option will generate Thrift unions as TypeScript unions.
-This changes the codegen if a few significant ways.
+This changes the codegen in a few significant ways.

 Back with our example union definition: